xiaohw7/cgmoi/README.md

       * To increase probability of success of subsequent prints, opening of PCB enclosure should be widened by 1-2mm.
 Height of slot meant for PCB should be increased by 1mm.
 And use filament that's less likely to break during print.

 ## Instructions
-Below are instructions on how to set up each individual component of the cgmoi machine, links to each component's datasheet, as well as some notes I made on the my experiences.
+Below are instructions on how to set up each individual component of the CGMOI machine, links to each component's datasheet, as well as some notes I made on the my experiences.

 ### HX711 ADC and load cells: